 So how do you use data to your advantage?
 By capturing it, translating it and sharing its most essential elements—quickly, across your entire organization, with just the right people.

 Once your data is connected, you need the tools to easily analyze it and then use it to make your supply chain work harder.
-Microsoft Dynamics NAV lets your people instantly access the relevant information they need—at a high-level or granular-level—right from home pages personalized to each user.
+Microsoft Dynamics 365 Business Central lets your people instantly access the relevant information they need—at a high-level or granular-level—right from home pages personalized to each user.
 Plus, you can export information into Excel with a simple click, so you can poke and prod your data as much as you’d like, then easily share it around your organization.

 Big Data is a big deal when you make it manageable and workable for your supply chain.
 When you can bring your specific transaction details together with information like weather forecasts, population changes, traffic conditions, etc. you can make a significant impact on your service levels as well as your sales and profitability.